Page contents

 2. Identify the root cause of your loneliness

 Try to figure out the reason why you are feeling lonely.
 It could be because of a bereavement, a relationship break up, discrimination, disability, financial struggles, a mental illness, retirement, a job or home move.
+You may already know why but sometimes the cause is not so clear.
+Once you have identified a cause for your loneliness you can begin to tackle it.

 3. Address the cause of loneliness

-If you are struggling financially, which is impacting your social life and wellbeing, you should seek financial help.
-The Red Cross has listed organisations who can help you face any financial difficulty.
+There are many different causes for loneliness, which require different actions.
+If you are struggling financially, and it is impacting your social life and wellbeing, seek financial help.
+The Red Cross has a list of organisations that can help you with financial difficulty.

-If going through a relationship break up/ divorce, consider ways to meet new friends.
+If you’re going through a relationship break up/ divorce, consider ways to meet new friends.
 Consider dating, if you feel comfortable enough.

 4. Consider talking therapies